 Copper Culture State Park is so named because of the 1952 archeological excavation here that unearthed the remains of an ancient culture that learned to tool copper left behind by the last glacier.
 It is the oldest known burial ground in all of eastern North America dating back some 7500 years.
 A free museum on the grounds has displays of the excavation and of Copper Culture tools as well as other artifacts relating to the history of the area.
 The park is listed on the National Register of Historic Places.
 Park services include water, bathrooms, and picnic shelter with grills.
 Interpretive signs along the trails in the 48 acre park guide visitors through the archeological history.
 No state park sticker/pass is required at Copper Culture State Park.
 Link to the Copper Culture State Park and Museum.
 Click Here

-The container is a medium-sized clear plastic lock and lock box that has room for a few trade items and travel bugs and is located along the River Trail that starts in the lower parking area.
+The container is a medium-sized clear plastic lock and lock box that has room for a few trade items and travel bugs and is located along the Woodland Trail that begins at the upper parking area.
 Please keep to the trail.
 No bushwacking is required.
 It is recommended that you bring bug repellent.
 Also, be reminded that it illegal to remove anything from Wisconsin’s state parks.
 Copper Culture State Park is a protected archeological site.

 WISCONSIN GEOCACHING ASSOCIATION